 In the UK, mains electricity is an alternating current (AC) supply, delivered at a frequency of 50 hertz.
-Which means that the electric current that powers your lights – any lights – switches backwards and forwards 50 times each second.
+Which means the electric current that powers your lights – any lights – switches backwards and forwards 50 times each second.

 We didn’t used to notice it with our old incandescent bulbs, because the bulb’s residual heat kept the filament glowing between flickers.
-This was a side-effect of the inefficiency of traditional bulbs, which typically wasted around 90 percent of input energy through heat.
+This was a side-effect of the inefficiency of traditional bulbs.
+These old incandescents typically wasted around 90 percent of input energy through heat!

-So let’s start by debunking a common misconception: because LED flicker is caused by your electricity supply, it can be avoided completely as long as the power input (current and voltage) remains constant.
+So let’s start this discussion by debunking a common misconception.
+Because LED flicker is caused by your electricity supply, some people believe it can be avoided completely as long as the power input (current and voltage) remains constant.

 This isn’t true.
 All mains-powered light sources flicker, all the time.

 But if all lights flicker, why do some people think flickering LEDs are a problem?

 LED flicker used to be a common complaint.
 This was because – unlike incandescents, halogens and fluorescents – LEDs have no persistence.
 When the power supply to an LED is switched off, the light output stops instantly.
 So if connected directly to an AC mains-electricity supply, an LED will switch on/off 50 times each second – enough to be visible to the human eye.

 That’s why some people think LEDs flicker more than older light sources.
 In the past, that used to be true.
 But it’s not true today.

-LED flicker isn’t a problem for modern LED installation projects, because we don’t connect the LEDs directly to the mains supply anymore.
+LED flicker isn’t a problem for modern LED installation projects.
+This is because we don’t connect the LEDs directly to the mains supply anymore.
 Instead, we power our LEDs using an LED driver especially designed for the purpose.

 Keeping an eye on your LEDs – how a high-quality LED power supply can solve LED flicker

 LED lighting requires a direct current (DC) rather than an AC power supply.
 Which is good news, because the key to eliminating LED flicker is the kind of power-supply you use to drive your lights.